angular/angular/integration/language_service_plugin/README.md

 - Use `yarn install` to install all dependencies in this directory and in the Angular repo root directory.
-- From the Angular repo root directory, build Angular in the `dist/packages-dist` folder with `./scripts/build-packages-dist.sh`.
+- Build an Angular distribution with `yarn build-dist`.
+This needs to be done after changes to Angular, but not after changes to integration tests.
+This is an expensive build.
-- In this directory, run the tests with `yarn test`.
+- In this directory, run the integration tests with `yarn test`.

 ## Update golden files